gvreddyr/tutorial/README.md

 # GIT tutorial
-To teach GIT to first batch
+To teach GIT to first batch.